gecos-lab/custom_tree_widget/README.md

 to do:

-- keep checked/unchecked state when columns reordered
+- keep properies (combobox) state when columns reordered
+- keep selection when combobox changed
+- make method names more regular
 - avoid multiple checkboxToggled signals when more than one item is checked/unchecked